EonHao/Holographic-Transformers/README.md

-# Holographic Transformers for Complex-Valued Signal Processing
+# Holographic Transformers for Complex-Valued Signal Processing: Integrating Phase Interference into Self-Attention

 A PyTorch implementation of **Holographic Transformers** that integrate phase interference into self-attention mechanisms for complex-valued signal processing.